 This summer I went through a phase as well.
 Every other week, and sometimes two or three weeks in a row, I ate an entire cauliflower.
 By myself.
 No, I do not mean a small one.
 Every other week, I ate 500+ grams of cauliflower.
 If I didn’t know it to be true, I would not have believed it myself.
 Because I didn’t eat cauliflower for years.
 It may sound exciting to have eaten all these cauliflowers, for there are endless possibilities with this one particular ingredient: it substitutes for potatoes in mash, it replaces flower in a pizza crust and it makes a nice alternative to meat.
 With so many options, it’s not too difficult to eat one cauliflower by yourself.
 And the fact that I know these recipes while I didn’t eat this vegetable for a while, might give the impression that I made all these different sorts of things.
 But I’m almost sorry to say it wasn’t anything like that.
-Almost sorry to say, but I’m absolutely not sorry for what I did, because I genuinely enjoyed what I cooked.
+Almost sorry to say, but I’m absolutely not sorry for what I did because I genuinely enjoyed what I cooked.

 Every time I brought home a cauliflower, it would hang out in my kitchen for a couple of days, because of this idea that I don’t really want to eat it.
-But when the desire to not waste any food won it from my thoughts, I chopped it in half, and devided each half in smaller florets.
+But when the desire to not waste any food won it from my thoughts, I chopped it in half and divided each half into smaller florets.
 The florets of one half would go on a baking tray with a little oil and some spices like smoked paprika or curry powder.
 And the florets of the other half went in a pan to become an effortless soup, where the most important thing to do was: to not overcook the cauliflower.
 Some days easier said than done.
 But really important to try to achieve, for cauliflower gets this horrible cauliflowery flavour when it’s overcooked.
 But when the florets are just cooked, they make for a smooth, creamy soup.

-This week marks the end of summer for my classes resume next tuesday.
+This week marks the end of summer for my classes resume next Tuesday.
 But before I’ll go back to my books, I’m going to camp near the beach in France to enjoy the last days of summer.
-Since I have eaten this soup for about half of my summer lunches, and I typically don’t care for cooking anything twice in a timespan of six to twelve months, I love to share this non-recipe.
+Since I have eaten this soup for about half of my summer lunches, and I typically don’t care for cooking anything twice in a time span of six to twelve months, I love to share this non-recipe.

 I hope you enjoy it.

-- 2 cups vegetable or chicken stock
+500ml vegetable or chicken stock

-- salt + pepper
+salt + pepper

-Divide the cauliflower into small florets.
+- Divide the cauliflower into small florets.
 You can do this either by just breaking them up, or by using a knife.
 Make sure the florets are about the same size in order for them to cook evenly.